min2ha/browsertrix_k8s_rhel94e/README.md

   libnetfilter_queue-1.0.5-1.el9.x86_64        socat-1.7.4.1-5.el9_4.2.x86_64
 ```

-You can Add the Kubernetes repo version manually too - for example choose one of two below
+## Optionally the Kubernetes repo version could be defined manually too - for example choose one of two below

+If not interrested skip and jump to Start CRI-O section Otherwise.

 ### Version 1.28